treeverse/lakeFS/docs/understand/branching-model.md

 Another way to think of branches is like a very long-lived database transaction, providing us with [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation){: target="_blank" }.

 Once we've made the necessary changes to our data within our isolated branch, we can merge it back to the branch we branched from.
-This operation is atomic in lakeFS - readers will either see all our committed changes or non at all.
+This operation is atomic in lakeFS - readers will either see all our committed changes or none at all.

 Isolation and Atomicity are very powerful tools: it allows us to do things that are otherwise extremely hard to get right: replace data in-place, add or update multiple objects and collections as a single piece, run tests and validations before exposing data to others and more.